 Less than two months later his Government slumped to a crushing defeat – losing to Labours Clement Atlee who won with a majority of 145 seats by appealing to the publics desire for change.

-There are not two, but four, more months to go until our election and therefore, more than enough time for the reality of what the lockdown has done to the kiwi economy to kick in.
+There are not two, but four, more months to go until our election and therefore, more than enough time for the reality of what the lockdown has done to the kiwi economy to start to kick in.
 While the initial afterglow of a low number of Covid-19 deaths was somewhat inevitable – many kiwis are still covered under the blanket of the wage subsidy, or haven’t yet seen the full extent of the damage which has been done to their country, businesses or personal financial position.

 It’s for this reason that people like Sir Bob Jones are predicting a National win, despite the current euphoria.
 Ultimately, it’s all about the economy.